Nepiophilia / Infantophilia

 Very rare · fewer than 1 in 10,000

-- 01Chronophilia — Wikipediadefinition of nepiophilia/infantophilia as the infant-focused subtype of pedophilia within Money's chronophilia spectrum; its rarity relative to other chronophilias
+- 01Chronophilia — Wikipediadefinition of nepiophilia/infantophilia as the infant-focused subtype of pedophilia within Money's chronophilia spectrum; the observation that chronophilia has not been widely adopted by sexologists

 - 02John Money, Lovemaps (1986) — origin of the chronophilia frameworkcoinage of chronophilia and the age-keyed labels including nepiophilia/infantophilia by John Money in 1986

 - 03Greenberg, Bradford & Curry (1995), Infantophilia — a new subcategory of pedophilia?
 A preliminary study, Bull.
 Am.
 Acad.
-Psychiatry Law 23(1):63-71the principal forensic study; offenders with victims under five years old compared with a pedophilic comparison group whose victims were aged 6-12
+Psychiatry Law 23(1):63-71the principal forensic study; offenders with victims under five years old compared with a pedophilic comparison group whose victims were aged 6-12; explicitly preliminary and never adopted as a diagnosis

 - 04John Money — Wikipediabiographical and disciplinary context for the sexologist who coined the chronophilia family including nepiophilia/infantophilia

-- 05Janssen (2015), 'Chronophilia': Entries of Erotic Age Preference into Descriptive Psychopathology, Medical History 59(4):575-598historical account of Money coining the chronophilia family including nepiophilia/infantophilia, and the weak evidentiary basis of the categories
+- 05Janssen (2015), 'Chronophilia': Entries of Erotic Age Preference into Descriptive Psychopathology, Medical History 59(4):575-598historical account of Money coining the chronophilia family; the quoted verdict that Money reported no cases and no evidence establishing the conceptual validity of chronophilia; earlier coinages (Krafft-Ebing 1896/1901, Forel 1905, hebephilia in the 1950s)

 - 06DSM-5-TR, Paraphilic Disorders (American Psychiatric Association, 2022)the term is not a DSM diagnosis; such cases fall under Pedophilic Disorder